 Why Choose Armor Lubricants?

 Manufacturing a full range of industrial and automotive lubricants brands, from engine oil to brake fluid, automatic transmission fluid to hydraulic oil, Armor Lubricants is based in the United Arab Emirates (UAE).
 We design and manufacture our lubricant products in the Middle East for the Middle Eastern markets, as well as for reginal markets around the world.
 We formulate our products to meet the specific climatic conditions our customers experience.
-However, there are many other reasons to choose Armor as your brand of automotive lubricants Supplier.
+However, there are many other reasons to choose Armor Lubricants is known as the best automotive lubricants Supplier in uae.

 Locally Based with a Global Reach

 While we are based in the UAE and design a broad range of lubricants for our local market, we have global reach and can formulate lubricants for any need, from the cold temperatures of extreme northern or southern latitudes to the constant heat of the equator.
 Our production plant has a capacity of 50,000 MT per year, allowing us to blend and fill orders large and small, and then expedite shipment to anywhere on the planet.
 We export lubricants to over 49+ countries in the world, including Europe, East Africa, North Africa, Asia, and throughout the Middle East.